-About Clayton Christensen - Kim B. Clark Professor of Business Administration at the Harvard Business School:
+About Clayton Christensen - Award-Winning Author, Global Expert and Speaker on Innovation & Growth, and Kim B. Clark Professor of Business Administration at the Harvard Business School:

 Clayton M. Christensen is the Kim B. Clark Professor of Business Administration at the Harvard Business School, and is regarded as one of the world's foremost experts on